ainsleyclark/go-mail/README.md

   </p>
 </p>

+## Overview

+- ✅ Multiple mail drivers for your needs or create your own Mailer.
+- ✅ Direct dependency free, all requests are made with the stdlib http.Client.
+- ✅ Send attachments with two struct fields.
+- ✅ Send CC & BCC messages.
+- ✅ Extremely lightweight.

 ## Introduction

-Go Mail aims to unify multiple popular mail API's (SparkPost, Mailgun, SendGrid, Postal & SMTP) into a singular easy to use interface.
+Go Mail aims to unify multiple popular mail API's into a singular easy to use interface.
 Email sending is seriously simple and great for allowing the developer to choose what platform they use.

 ```go
 cfg := mail.Config{